 Medieval French Literature

-A discovery of French medieval literature through the theme of travel.
-The topic of travel will be the leading idea in our interpretation of representative texts from different genres, such as the heroic world of the chansons de geste, the ribald and burlesque houmour of the animal epic and the fabliaux, the subtleties of courtly lyric, and the wonders of Arthurian romance.
+A discovery of French medieval literature through the theme of men and women.
+The relationship between the sexes will be the leading idea in our interpretation of representative texts from different genres and periods, such as the heroic world of the chansons de geste, the ribald and burlesque humour of the animal epic and the fabliaux, the subtleties of courtly lyric, the wonders of Arthurian romance, the psychology of courtly tales, or the feminist self-assertion of a Christine de Pisan.
 Selected texts will be studied in bilingual versions.
-No previous knowledge of Old French is needed.
+No previous knowledge of Old or Middle French is needed.

 Students will also be required to purchase a course pack with extracts from other texts (Instructor will provide further information).